cl0ne/resizer-item/README.md

 ### How to use it
 Copy `resizer` dir to your project.
 Include file `resizer/graphicsitemresizer.h`.
-Create instance of `GraphicsItemResizer` class, set target rectangle value to your initial rectangle bounds (position will be ignored) and minimum size if needed.
+Create instance of `GraphicsItemResizer` class, set initial target area size and minimum size if needed.

+Use `setTargetSize` slot to notify resizer item about target area size changes.

 To handle size and position changes subscribe to `GraphicsItemResizer::targetRectChanged` signal.
+Position of received rectangle contains target area's left top corner offset and size is equal to new size.

 You can change pen and brush for resizer handles using `setPen` and `setBrush` methods.